qiboteam/qibolab/doc/source/main-documentation/platform.rst

 - the flux line
 - the TWPA pump line

-Qibolab provides a general :class:`qibolab.Channel` object, as well as specializations depending on the channel role.
+Qibolab provides a general :class:`.Channel` object, as well as specializations depending on the channel role.
 A channel is typically associated with a specific port on a control instrument, with port-specific properties like "attenuation" and "gain" that can be managed using provided getter and setter methods.
 Channels are uniquely identified within the platform through their id.

 The idea of channels is to streamline the pulse execution process.
-The :class:`qibolab.PulseSequence` is a list of ``(channel_id, pulse)`` tuples, so that the platform identifies the channel that every pulse plays and directs it to the appropriate port on the control instrument.
+The :class:`.PulseSequence` is a list of ``(channel_id, pulse)`` tuples, so that the platform identifies the channel that every pulse plays and directs it to the appropriate port on the control instrument.

 In setups involving frequency-specific pulses, a local oscillator (LO) might be required for up-conversion.
 Although logically distinct from the qubit, the LO's frequency must align with the pulse requirements.
-Qibolab accommodates this by enabling the assignment of a :class:`qibolab._core.instruments.oscillator.LocalOscillator` object to the relevant channel :class:`qibolab.IqChannel`.
+Qibolab accommodates this by enabling the assignment of a :class:`._core.instruments.oscillator.LocalOscillator` object to the relevant channel :class:`.IqChannel`.
 The controller's driver ensures the correct pulse frequency is set based on the LO's configuration.

-Each channel has a :class:`qibolab._core.components.configs.Config` associated to it, which is a container of parameters related to the channel.
+Each channel has a :class:`._core.components.configs.Config` associated to it, which is a container of parameters related to the channel.
 Configs also have different specializations that correspond to different channel types.
-The platform holds default config parameters for all its channels, however the user is able to alter them by passing a config updates dictionary when calling :meth:`qibolab.Platform.execute`.
+The platform holds default config parameters for all its channels, however the user is able to alter them by passing a config updates dictionary when calling :meth:`.Platform.execute`.
 The final configs are then sent to the controller instrument, which matches them to channels via their ids and ensures they are uploaded to the proper electronics.